Vatsal212005/NeuroQuantNet/README.md

 openpyxl>=3.1
 ```

 Notes, Windows users may not need to install `torch-scatter`, `torch-sparse`, `torch-cluster`, or `torch-spline-conv` for the parts of PyTorch Geometric used here.
-If a package requires build tools, either skip it or install Microsoft C++ Build Tools, then retry.
+If a package requires build tools, either skip it or install Microsoft C++ Build Tools and retry.
 The core pipeline works with the modules listed above.

 ---